Zend Pattern for Continuous Integration with Jenkins

 Included in this Pattern:

-Download the best practices document and follow the instructions contained therein
+Download the implementation guide and follow the best practices contained therein